-In the SLR for the Second Expert Report1, biomarkers of exposure were included under the heading and with the code of the corresponding exposure.
+In the SLR for the Second Expert Report5, biomarkers of exposure were included under the heading and with the code of the corresponding exposure.
 Some review centres decided to include only biomarkers for which there was some evidence on reliability or validity, while other centres included in the database results on all the biomarkers retrieved in the search, independently of their validity.
 During the process of evaluation of the evidence, the Panel of Experts took in consideration the validity of the reported biomarkers.

-The SLR centre on prostate cancer (Bristol) prepared a list of biomarkers to be included and excluded, based on data of studies on validity and repeatability of the biomarkers.
-The list of included and excluded biomarkers and the reasons for exclusion prepared by the SLR Bristol are in Annex 3.
+The SLR centre on prostate cancer (Bristol) prepared a list of biomarkers that should not be included in the review, based on data of studies on validity and repeatability of the biomarkers.
+A table with included and excluded biomarkers and the reasons for exclusion are in Annex 3.